Witt vector affine Springer fibers: Dimension of affine Springer fibers for the groups

 where $\Phi^+$ is the set of positive roots.
 Since $\ga\in T(\cO)$ we have $\mathrm{val}(1-\alpha(\ga))=\mathrm{val}(1-\alpha(\ga)^{-1})$ for any root $\alpha$.
 This implies that $r_U(\ga)=\frac{1}{2}d_G(\ga)$ and we are done. \end{proof}

 \begin{cor} Let $G$ be a reductive group over $F$.
 Suppose there exists a quasi-logarithm map $\Phi:G\to\fg$ that is bijective over topologically nilpotent elements.
-Then for any strongly topologically unipotent and regular semisimple element $u\in G^{\mathrm{rs}}(F)$, we have $d_G(\gamma)=d_\fg(\Phi(\gamma))$. \end{cor} \begin{proof} When computing the invariants $d_G(\gamma)$ and $d_\fg(\Phi(\ga))$ we may pass to a finite extension and hence assume that $G$ is split.
+Then for any strongly topologically unipotent and regular semisimple element $u\in G^{\mathrm{rs}}(F)$, we have $d_G(\gamma)=d_\fg(\Phi(\gamma))$. \end{cor} \begin{proof} When computing the invariants $d_G(\gamma)$ and $d_\fg(\Phi(\ga))$ we may pass to a finite extension and hence assume that $G$ is split and $\ga$ is contained in a split maximal torus.
 By Lemma \ref{lem:compare-group-Lie} we have an isomorphism of the centralizers $G_\gamma\cong G_{\Phi(\gamma)}$, which is a split maximal torus.
-Also, there is an identification of affine Springer fibers in the affine Grassmanians $X_\gamma\cong X_{\Phi(\gamma)}$.
+Also, there is an identification of affine Springer fibers in the affine Grassmannians $X_\gamma\cong X_{\Phi(\gamma)}$.
 Then the equality follows from Theorem~\ref{thm:main-Lie-algebra-case} and Corollary \ref{cor:dim-split-case}. \end{proof}